structurizr/onpremises/docs/docs/07-data-storage.md

 and the on-premises installation will use the "Default Credential Provider Chain" to search your environment for the credentials, as described at
 [Working with AWS Credentials - Using the Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).

+You will need to enable bucket versioning if you'd like to use [Structurizr's workspace versioning feature](https://structurizr.com/help/workspace-versioning).

 ### Elasticsearch

 The default configuration uses Apache Lucene for search functionality, storing search indexes on the local file system.